Undergraduate Research Opportunities

 Summer Undergraduate Research Fellowships

-The Chemistry Department has several undergraduate research fellowships available for Summer 2020 to provide partial stipend support for a 10-week research project.
-Funding fluctuates every year and the stipend for Summer 2020 will be up to $5,000: 70% will be provided by the department (up to $3,500) and 30% will be provided by your research advisor (up to $1,500).
+The Chemistry Department has several undergraduate research fellowships available for Summer 2023 to provide partial stipend support for a 10-week research project.
+Funding fluctuates every year and the stipend for Summer 2022 was $5,000: 70% will be provided by the department (up to $3,500) and 30% will be provided by your research advisor (up to $1,500).

 If you are interested in applying, please start to identify a research advisor who will agree to support your application and to host you during the summer.
 If you would like help finding a research lab, please consult with your Chemistry Advisor.